Skip to content

 Scope This is the name of your configured scope described in your App of Domino REST API app management. $DATA scope show all the scopes in your App in Domino REST API.

-Client ID This is the App ID of your Application in Domino Rest API app management.
+Client ID This is the App ID of your Application in Domino REST API app management.
 Once you configured and added your App, you may see your App ID and your App Secret.

-Client Secret This is the App Secret in Domino Rest API app management.
+Client Secret This is the App Secret in Domino REST API app management.
 Once you configured and added your App, you may see your App ID and your App Secret.

 Service Name: Any name that identifies the Volt MX Go Foundry Identity Services.